brunokreutz/SampleMicroserviceApi/README.md

 #
 ## Business rule:
 Make a payment along with the debit in a checking account and the credit in another account.
-A payment can be break down in several pieces (portions).
-These portions are debited/credited in the following months.
+A payment can be break down in several installments.
+These installments are debited/credited in the following months.
 The net amount to be credited must be calculated over the following rates:

 Number of Installments | Fee